gmaccarone/gmaccarone.github.io/_posts/2013-06-20-blocking-large-file-commits-in-git.markdown

 # Which hook type should I use?

-Since we're looking to block an actual commit from happening, we would want to use either `pre-receive` or `update` hooks.
+Since we're looking to block an actual commit from happening, we would want to use either a `pre-receive` or `update` hook.
 The distinction here is that the `pre-receive` will block **all updates** on a non-zero exit, whereas the `update` will only block the specific update for the ref which returns a non-zero exit.
-For this example I will choose to use `pre-receive` because I want to block the entire push if we find an object that is over my file size limit.
+For this example I will choose to use `pre-receive` because I want to block the entire push if we find an object that is over the file size limit.

-# What utilities should I use?

-Many of the utilities we'll need to use for this hook are similar to the ones explained in my previous [post][llo].
-The example hook that we will write will be in bash so that you can see the git utilities being called, and not have them be abstracted by another module (e.g. GitPython).

 # How does it work?

-The basic flow of the script/hook is as follows:
+The basic flow of this hook is as follows:

 1. Read stdin line by line for push information (`old-ref new-ref refname`)
 1. For every line you receive get a list of files that have changed.